berkai/crawler/README.md

 # crawler
-Crawler for a specific web site and show directory tree from terminal and a html file.
+Crawler for a specific web site and shows the site map with directory tree from terminal and a html file.
 Also save urls in a csv file.

 First clone project: